 A storage unit, often known as a “self-storage unit” or “mini storage,” is a piece of real estate (or a portion of it) that a company that operates self-storage facilities rents to either a person or another business.

 Storage facilities give people and companies a location to keep their personal belongings.
 In those facilities, tenants who need additional room for keeping stuff might rent storage space.
-A typical storage facility typically offers additional storage options, such as boxes, locks, and other packaging materials the customers or renters may want.
+A typical storage facility typically offers additional storage options, such as boxes, locks, and other packaging materials that customers or renters may want.
 Washington Dc is really well known for providing some of the best self-storage units at cheap prices.

 Because there is a lack of development capital, most people are hesitant to invest in commercial real estate.
 However, there is one tactic that they probably aren’t aware of: purchasing these storage facilities, especially the Class Cs.

-The top 5 ways to determine the profitability of a Class C self storage facility are listed below:
+The top 5 ways to determine the profitability of a Class C self-storage facility are listed below: